Canadian Pacific 1286: Early preservation

-Once the plant's boilers were fully repaired, Hart removed both locomotives from the city on February 7.
-Rowland continued to use Nos 1286 and 1238 to pull more excursion trains he had hosted, including the Wilkes-Barre Limited between Wilkes-Barre and Newark, and they were still owned by Hart until August 1968.
-With Hart losing sentiment to keep his G5 locomotives, he sold both of them to the Historic Red Clay Valley Railway Equipment and Leasing Company, which leased them to Rowland, so that he would further use them for his tours.
-His crews subsequently modified No. 1286 to have its coiled elesco feedwater heater removed from its smokebox to give it a more identical appearance to 1238.
+Once the plant's furnace was fully repaired, Hart removed both locomotives from the city.
+Rowland continued to use Nos.
+1286 and 1238 to pull more excursion trains he had hosted, including the Wilkes-Barre Limited between Wilkes-Barre and Newark, and they were still owned by George Hart until August 1968.
+With Hart losing sentiment to keep Nos.
+1286 and 1238, he sold both of them to John F. Rowe of the Red Clay Valley Railway Equipment and Leasing Company, and he made plans to use both locomotives to power his own excursion trains.

-On May 18, 1969, Nos 1286 and 1238 pulled a doubleheaded twenty-car excursion train from Baltimore, Maryland to Harrisburg, Pennsylvania over two Penn Central branch lines for the Baltimore Chapter of the National Railway Historical Society (NRHS).
+On May 18, 1969 Nos 1286 and 1238 pulled a doubleheaded twenty-car excursion train from Baltimore, Maryland to Harrisburg, Pennsylvania over two Penn Central branch lines for the Baltimore Chapter of the National Railway Historical Society (NRHS).
 The trip, however, was plagued with various mechanical issues.
 The fireman who was in control of No. 1286 that day allowed the fire inside the firebox to burn through one of the fire grates, causing the locomotive to lose steam pressure.
 With No. 1238 having running gear problems, No. 1286 pulled the train to Harrisburg unassisted, in spite of its firebox issues.
 After a photo session took place at the station, a Penn Central diesel locomotive was coupled in front of the two G5s to pull the train back to Baltimore after dawn.
-After repairs were made to the locomotives, Rowland began to use them separately, and it became less and less common for them to pull his trains.
-By 1973, No. 1286 was no longer in service for HICO.
+By 1973, No. 1286 was no longer in service under John Rowe’s ownership.